sophialai123/ravenous-react-app/src/util/CORS-anywhere.md

 2. Find current app-name
 3. Go to settings
 4. Scroll down to 'Domains'
-5. Copy the 'Domains'URL to before the api url
+5. Copy the 'Domains'URL right before the api url
 6. You did it!